Utility debt collection: identifying and solving system challenges

 The utility sector has faced significant challenges recently, with debt collection being particularly complex.
 While not every challenge can be solved by technology, many can.
 Here are the top five collections system-related challenges.
 If you recognise these obstacles and inefficiencies, it may be time to consider your options for change.

-5. Risk of regulatory non-compliance
+5. Risk of not following the rules

 Moving forward – solutions for optimised debt collection